 The specialist will raise and even the gums exposing more tooth surface.
 The procedure is quick and comfortable, and recovery takes only a few days.
 Within one day, you will be able to eat and drink.
 You will probably be prescribed an over-the-counter pain relief medication to take for two days following the procedure.
 During recovery, follow Dr. Fondriest’s instructions to keep your oral cavity clean and prevent infection.

 The cost of this cosmetic procedure varies, because each patient’s goals and gum lines are different.
 Some patients may require a gum lift on only one to two teeth, while other patients may require a gum lift for their entire smile.
 The typical cost range for treatment is about $1000 to $4,000 dollars.
-Of course, if additional cosmetic treatments are also performed, such as professional whitening or porcelain veneers, the cost of the gum lift will only be one part of your overall cosmetic treatment costs.

 Since most gum lifts are performed as part of a cosmetic procedure, rather than a restorative one, most dental insurance plans will not cover the procedure.
 However, most patients find that the long-term benefits of a more symmetrical, aesthetic smile are worth the cost of a gum lift.
 A consultation with Dr. Fondriest can help you determine an estimate of costs for your specific smile.